To Prove Four Color Theorem: Abstract

 \section{Abstract}

-Hadwiger conjecture states that if a graph has no $K_k$ minor, then its chromatic number is $k-1$.
-In this paper, we study hadwiger conjecture when $k=5$ and give two new results.
-One is that in a chromatic number $5$ graph a $K_5$ minor can be constructed otherwise the graph would be reduced by applying minor actions to be a minimum vertex degree $\geq 5$ graph with no consistent cut set; further if there is a degree $5$ vertex, its neighbors are on a five-sided polygon.
-The other is hadwiger conjecture when $k=5$ is proved to be equivalent with that in a chromatic number $4$ graph, there is a $K_4$ minor on its kernel vertices.
-The later result is interesting as it can be used to find existence of special structures and it can greatly simplify the proof of the case when $k=4$ of hadwiger conjecture.
-All conclusions we give can be generalized to arbitrary $k$ on hadwiger conjecture.
+Hadwiger's conjecture states that if a graph has no $K_k$ minor, then its chromatic number is $k-1$.
+In this paper, we study Hadwiger's conjecture when $k=5$ and give two new results.
+First we show that a $5$-chromatic graph $G$ with no $K_5$ minor can be reduced by minor actions to be a new $5$-chromatic graph $G'$ having minimum vertex degree $\geq 5$ and no admissive cut set; further if $G$ can not be reduced by minor actions to be a smaller $\geq 5$-chromatic graph and $G$ has a $5$-degree vertex, its neighbors form a five-sided polygon.
+Second, we prove the equivalence of Hadwiger's conjecture when $k=5$ with the statement that in a $4$-chromatic graph there is a $K_4$ minor on a subset of vertices.
+All conclusions we give can be generalized to arbitrary $k$ on Hadwiger's conjecture.
+Those conclusions can be used to prove existence of special structures and can greatly simplify the proof of Hadwiger's conjecture for $k=4$.
+So it is promising to use such results to prove the Hadwiger's conjecture for $k=5$, i.e. four color theorem.